 Below is a quick overview of the different types of tasks available.
-If you would like more in depth information on the various task types, please see the Tasks Overview help center article.
-Writing Great Tasks is also a great article to help you strengthen your task writing skills.
+If you would like more in depth information on the various task types, please see the Tasks Overview knowledgebase article.
+Writing Great Tasks is also a useful article to help you strengthen your task writing skills.

 A blank Task is a free form text field that allows you to fill in any task or question you'd like a participant to answer or complete.
 This provides the most flexibility and the least predetermined parameters of any of the task types.

 This function will show your indicated URL to our participants for 5 seconds only.
 Afterwards, we'll ask them three questions to recall their impressions and understanding of the page.
 Participants are asked:

 - What do you remember?

 - What can you do on this site?

 - Who's this site for?

 Once the test participant has answered the three questions, they'll see the indicated URL again.
 The five-second test will always be the first task.

 Note: The five-second task is only available on Website tests sent to the UserTesting panel.

 These questions prompt the participants to provide a spoken answer which correlates with where a participant is at in the study.
 Since they're recorded, you can skip directly to the answer in the video.
 They make great clips for your highlight reel!